-- 66. Article 96 (4) and (5) provides that when facts are revealed that may result in the dismissal of a member of the HQCJ, the HCJ shall take a decision to verify such facts.
-From the date of the decision to initiate this verification, the member of the Committee shall be removed from office, and his or her powers shall be suspended until the HCJ adopts its decision. - 67.
-This solution is problematic from the point of view of the efficiency of the body, as its activity can be blocked due to the small number of members.
+63. Article 96 (4) and (5) provides that when facts are revealed that may result in the dismissal of a member of the HQCJ, the HCJ shall take a decision to verify such facts.
+From the date of the decision to initiate this verification, the member of the Committee shall be removed from office, and his or her powers shall be suspended until the HCJ adopts its decision.

+64. This solution is problematic from the point of view of the efficiency of the body, as its activity can be blocked due to the small number of members.
 And it is also problematic from the point of view of the rights of the member.
 The authors of the draft established the presumption of guilt and provided automatic suspension of a member concerned, even before the verification is started, without any possibility to take in consideration the concrete circumstances of the cases.
-Whereas there can arguably be cases when suspension is possible and even necessary, this must be the exception and not the rule. - 68.
-The Venice Commission re-iterates its recommendation that the administrative court procedure against decisions of the HCJ/HQCJ should not start at the first instance level.
-The 2019 Opinion recommended attributing this function directly to the Supreme Court.
-During the video-meeting, the Presidential administration expressed the opinion that first instance decisions by the Supreme Court would be contrary to its (new) character as a cassation court. - 69.
-To overcome this issue, it seems that there is a proposal to consider such cases as pilot cases that would be rare.
-In reply, the presidential administration refers to a high number of appeals against government appointments, which all are now dealt with by the Kiev City Administrative Court. - 70.
-The Venice Commission insists that in its 2019 Opinion it had referred exclusively to decisions in judicial disciplinary cases and not to appeals against all governmental appointments.
+Whereas there can arguably be cases when suspension is possible and even necessary, this must be the exception and not the rule.

+65. The Venice Commission recommends that the administrative court procedure against decisions of the HCJ and the HQCJ should not start at the first instance level but lie directly with the Supreme Court (see Art.
+22 (4) of the Administrative Procedure Code as concerns the HCJ).
+During the video-meeting, the Presidential administration expressed the opinion that first instance decisions by the Supreme Court would be contrary to its (new) character as a cassation court.

+66. To overcome this issue, it seems that there is a proposal to consider such cases as pilot cases that would be rare.
+In reply, the presidential administration refers to a high number of appeals against government appointments, which all are now dealt with by the Kiev City Administrative Court.

+67. The Venice Commission insists that in its 2019 Opinion it had referred exclusively to decisions in judicial disciplinary cases and not to appeals against all governmental appointments.
 At the very least, the Kiev City Administrative Court, which remains unreformed14, should not act as first instance.
+On the other hand, the Public Integrity Council could be given locus standi in such appeals.